Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Displacement

 Displacement techniques are the same as in cementing; i.e., the slurry should be under-displaced so that the height of the slurry in the drill pipe is 2 bbls greater than in the annulus.
 This allows the drill pipe to be withdrawn with a natural slugging action.
-It will also minimize the movement of the slurry in the hole, reducing contamination.
+It will also minimize the slurry movement in the hole, reducing contamination.

 Because of the high density of these slurries, high differential pressures can be created by under or over-displacement.
 Care must be taken when calculating volumes.
-After the plug is spotted in place, tripping out of the hole should be done as quickly as possible and the plug allowed to settle for several hours.
+After the plug is spotted in place, tripping out of the hole should be done as quickly as possible, allowing the plug to settle for several hours.
 The well should be observed to ensure there is no flow.
-When tripping pipe back into the hole, the “feeling” for the plug should begin near the theoretical top of the plug.
+When tripping the pipe back into the hole, the “feeling” for the plug should begin near the theoretical top of the plug.

 Operations can then be started to set a cement plug above the barite, and the well can be safely secured.